IceHe/lib/snips/principles/gtd.md

         - _Concerned_
     - No : Not important & not urgent
         - _Trash_
 - Enough todos?
-Usually 3 ~ 5 todos today.
+Usually 3 ~ 5 long todos today.
 - Valueless?
 Maybe valueless. ( Doubt )
 - Complete soon?
 Duration <= 2min
 - Deferable?
 Not important and no deadline.